 Generally, the differences between celluloid and tortex is that tortex offers a brighter sound while celluloid is generally considered to be warmer.
 This is going to vary depending on your style, but it is something to take into account while trying to select the best guitar pick for your needs.
 These differences can also be accounted for by using a different gauge of pick, though it should be noted that thinner celluloid picks tend to be a bit more fragile than tortex.

-The Fender 351 Shape Classic Pick is just a quality option for a versatile no-frills guitar pick.
+Bottom Line: The Fender 351 Shape Classic Pick is just a quality option for a versatile no-frills guitar pick.
 They offer a pleasing amount of warmth and volume, and so long as you’re willing to accept that they may be more slippery than a similarly priced tortex pick you’re likely to have a positive experience.

 Dunlop Max Grip Jazz III Pick